sy276/pathfinder/README.md

 ## ⚠️ Limitations

-Extracting object relationships is challenging because clear and complete Object-to-Object and Object-to-Field relationships are not exposed through any report data sources.
+Extracting object relationships is challenging because Object-to-Object and Object-to-Field relationships are not fully exposed through any report data sources.
 While the three reports above allow us to extract most of these relationships, there may still be more in the tenant that are not captured.
 There may also be broken relationships that, despite appearing in the application, do not always function in the tenant.
-Most of these issues stem from how the reports are built.
-As a result, the three reports should be considered a good starting point but are not a complete solution.
+Most of these issues arise from how the relationships are sourced.
+Unfortunately, no better alternative has been identified at this time, and as efforts to explore this area continue, the three reports should be considered a good starting point rather than a complete solution.